TAX LAW CERTIFICATE

 How to Enroll

-A student enrolls by submitting a completed enrollment form to the Tax Certificate Director.
-In completing the form, the student must certify that he/she can satisfy the requirements of the certificate program and is committed to fulfilling its requirements.
-A student will be dropped from the program if he/she fails to meet the requirements.
+A student enrolls by completing the Certificate Declaration Form and then submitting the completed Tax Law Certificate Enrollment Form to the Director of the Tax Law Certificate program.
+In completing the form, the student certifies that he or she can satisfy the grade requirements for the Certificate program and is committed to completing all of the Program's requirements.
+A student will be dropped from the Program if he or she fails to meet the requirements.